-The Records Retention Policy can be found on the UJS Employee Intranet under General Information, UJS Policies, Retention Policy Circuit Court.

-Official court notes and official audio recordings of legal proceedings need to be retained at least 15 years after the date of hearing, pursuant to the UJS Records Retention and Destruction Schedule (rev. 2011).
-Official audio recordings mean FTR and Court Smart recordings, not a court reporter's personal audio recordings.
-Supreme Court IP Rules 2004-03 provides that "The copy of the electronic recording shall not constitute an official record of the proceedings and shall not be deemed a public record."
+The Records Retention Policy can be found on the Intranet under the "UJS Info" heading, "General Information," "UJS Policies," and then "Retention and Destruction Schedule - Circuit Court Records."
+Official court notes of legal proceedings need to be retained at least 15 years after the date of hearing, pursuant to the UJS Records Retention and Destruction Schedule (rev. 2020).

 UJS Policy 6-SC-09 (Adopted 12/17/09) states, "The South Dakota UJS system provides computerized storage on UJS remote servers for all notes of state court proceedings whether reported by official reporters employed by the UJS or by freelance reporters who contract with the UJS.
 This storage service is meant to provide security for the court record.
 Compliance with this service is mandatory.
-The UJS will continue to use transcription services by the reporter swho produced the notes, or where the reporter is unavailable, the assigned guardian under the UJS reporter guardian program.
+The UJS will continue to use transcription services by the reporters who produced the notes, or where the reporter is unavailable, the assigned guardian under the UJS reporter guardian program.
 This storage service is not to be used as the primary backup system for reporter notes.
 UJS Circuit Administrators are responsible for monitoring that notes for all court proceedings reported by a court reporter, whether an employee of the UJS or a freelance reporter on contract with the UJS, are stored within this system."